-- For more than four decades a popular entertainer in the United Kingdom, the small, frenzied, bespectacled comedian Arthur Askey – who referred to himself as “Big-Hearted Arthur” – was kept busy on the British stage, on radio and television, and, less frequently, in films.
+- Little known outside the U.K. (and perhaps Australia and New Zealand), for more than four decades the small, frenzied, bespectacled comedian Arthur Askey was kept busy on the British stage, radio and TV, and, less frequently, in films.

 - Film historian and author Anthony Slide has written the first book-length Arthur Askey biography, I Thank You: The Arthur Askey Story.

 Film historian Anthony Slide on Arthur Askey: Once popular ‘Big-Hearted’ British comedian finally gets full-fledged biography

 In the last six decades or so, Liverpool has been chiefly associated as the birthplace of The Beatles.
 But a few decades earlier, at least some in the United Kingdom likely associated the industrial port city as the birthplace of another, radically different pop culture celebrity: Small, frantic, and bespectacled comedian Arthur Askey (1900–1982), a vaudeville, radio, and later television star – “Big-Hearted Arthur, that’s me” – who entertained (at least segments of) the British public from the late 1930s to the late 1970s.

 Unlike many Hollywood comics of past and present – e.g., Charles Chaplin, Lucille Ball, Abbott & Costello, Jim Carrey, Adam Sandler – or, for that matter, British talent like Monty Python, Sacha Baron Cohen, and Absolutely Fabulous’ Jennifer Saunders and Joanna Lumley, Arthur Askey never became an international name.
 His movies and TV shows were geared to British (and, with luck, Australian/New Zealand) audiences.